mahi072/Research-practice/README.md

 # Research-practice
-Worked on Random forest regression model, Leave one out cross validation and Support vector machine **Leave one out cross validation:**
+Worked on Random forest regression model, Leave one out cross validation and Support vector machine.

+**Leave one out cross validation:**
 The LOOCV method is utilized to assess the accuracy of machine learning algorithms in predicting data that was not employed to develop the model.
 While it produces a dependable and impartial appraisal of the model's performance, it can be resource-intensive to implement.
 Even though it is